c4aditya/NodeBackend/folderStructureBasics/redme.md

  # 1- client and server interection or model

-it's simply means that the cline send a request to the server and then server responce to the particular request as give some responce
+it's simply means that the client send a request to the server and then server responce to the particular request as give some responce

 # HTTPS :-
 HTTPS stands for Hypertext Transfer Protocol Secure.
 It is the secure version of HTTP, using encryption to protect the data transmitted between a web browser and a website.
 This encryption ensures that sensitive information like login details or credit card numbers are not intercepted or altered by unauthorized parties, according to Fortinet.